Bargain Hunting: Here Are The Best Seasons To Buy Things In 2019

 Cars – Though June isn’t really known as the month for the best car deals, 2018 will be an exception to the rule.
 Due to the implementation of the TRAIN law, luxury cars worth ₱4 million pesos and above will be taxed less than they were in the previous years, making them less expensive starting June.
-In fact, Volvo Philippines is optimistic that their sales of luxury cars will go up mid-year as more models are launched.

 Air-conditioners – It’s off-season for air conditioners as June marks the start of the rainy season in the Philippines.

 Refrigerators – New models come out in the US around May, and these new models usually get rolled out outside the US a month after.
 Expect some of the last year’s models to be discounted then.

 Vacation packages and plane tickets – July is post-summer vacation, hence, airfares and travel packages are usually cheaper.